PDFs by language

 The electromagnetic spectrum illustration above shows the possible frequencies of electromagnetic energy, ranging from extremely low frequencies (such as those from power lines) to extremely high frequencies (such as x-rays and gamma rays), and includes both non-ionizing and ionizing radiation.

 At very high levels, RF waves can heat up body tissues.
 But the levels of energy used by cell phones and towers are much lower.

 When a person makes a cell phone call, a signal is sent from the phone’s antenna to the nearest base station antenna.
-The base station responds to this signal by assigning it an available radiofrequency channel.
+The base station responds to this signal by assigning it an available RF channel.
 RF waves transfer the voice information to the base station.
 The voice signals are then sent to a switching center, which transfers the call to its destination.
 Voice signals are then relayed back and forth during the call.

 When a cellular antenna is mounted on a roof, it is possible that a person on the roof could be exposed to RF levels greater than those typically encountered on the ground.
 But even then, exposure levels approaching or exceeding the FCC safety guidelines are only likely to be found very close to and directly in front of the antennas.
 If this is the case, access to these areas should be limited.

 The level of energy from RF waves inside buildings where a base station is mounted is typically much lower than the level outside, depending on the construction materials of the building.
 Antennas are pointed away from the side of the building, and the energy level behind the antenna is hundreds to thousands of times lower than in front.
 On top of this, wood or cement block reduces the exposure to energy from RF waves by a factor of about 10.
 Therefore, if an antenna is mounted on the side of a building, the exposure level in the room directly behind the wall is typically well below the recommended exposure limits.